schmidtbri/using-ml-model-abc/README.md

 # Model Service
 Code showing how to use a model based on the ML model base class.

+This code is used in this [blog post](https://medium.com/@brianschmidt_78145/using-the-ml-model-base-class-7b984edf47c5).

 ## Installation
 The makefile included with this project contains targets that help to automate several tasks.